Root Canal Therapy also called Endodontic Treatment explained by Ballarat Dental Care dentists.

 - Large decay present on the tooth which involves nerve

-Root canal should be a preferred treatment option where possible than to the cheaper options of extracting the tooth as the following issues can arise with tooth extractions.
+Root canal should be a preferred treatment option with our dentist Ballarat, as you can keep the tooth than to the cheaper options of tooth removal.
+The following issues can arise with tooth extractions.

 - Drifting of adjacent tooth